Natural joins

 In the above script, Orders.Date["orange"] is the lookup operation.
 The key belongs to the scalar table, and as a result, the lookup result is a scalar as well.

-While lookups are frequently used in many languages, from the Envision perspective, they are a bit fringe.
+While lookups are frequently used in many languages, they are quite a rare occurrence in Envision scripts.
 As a rule of thumb, in Envision, natural joins should be favored whenever possible.

 When performing a lookup operation, the resulting vector belongs to the same table as the one holding the key values.
 The following script illustrates this principle: